stonepros/stone/doc/stonefs/troubleshooting.rst

 them.
 These files are described below; the most interesting when debugging slow requests are probably the ``mdsc`` and ``osdc`` files.

-* bdi: BDI info about the Ceph system (blocks dirtied, written, etc)
+* bdi: BDI info about the Stone system (blocks dirtied, written, etc)
 * caps: counts of file "caps" structures in-memory and used
-* client_options: dumps the options provided to the CephFS mount
+* client_options: dumps the options provided to the StoneFS mount
-* dentry_lru: Dumps the CephFS dentries currently in-memory
+* dentry_lru: Dumps the StoneFS dentries currently in-memory
 * mdsc: Dumps current requests to the MDS
 * mdsmap: Dumps the current MDSMap epoch and MDSes
 * mds_sessions: Dumps the current sessions to MDSes